SUPER Nurses wanted!

 So are we!
 If you find that deal let us know.

-In the meantime while you're looking for that mythical gig, come work with fairly cool people, making pretty good money, at a relatively stress-free job in Shreveport, Louisiana, Tyler, Texas, or Sunnyvale, Texas!
+In the meantime while you're looking for that mythical gig, come work with fairly cool people, making pretty good money, at a relatively stress-free job in Longview, Tyler or Sunnyvale, Texas, or Shreveport, Louisiana!

 Rapid Recovery has two types of RNs working with us: (1) 8-5 "in the office" nurses (which we're ALWAYS hiring), and (2) a PRN/on-call pool of RNs.
 If you have extensive IV experience (like you can get an IV started in a dehydrated squirrel in one stick), no disciplinary marks on your nursing license, are the person who everyone in the hospital calls when they can't get an IV started, and live within 30 minutes of our office, we want you to join us.